 - Having severe conditions, such as chronic heart conditions, emphysema, rheumatism, arthritis, ulcerative colitis or related chronic bowel disorder

-The handicap parking application to receive a disability placard is straightforward.
+The handicap parking permit application to receive disability placard in Oregon is straightforward.
 You will need to complete:

 - The Application for Parking Permit for an Individual with a Disability (Form 735-265)